The National (band): 2013–2016: Trouble Will Find Me and Mistaken for Strangers

 The band announced their sixth studio album, Trouble Will Find Me, on February 25, 2013.
 They released the video for "Demons", the album's first single, on April 8.
-During a Reddit AMA on May 8 they premiered the video for the song "Sea of Love", based on Zvuki Mu's video for Grubiy Zakat.
+During a Reddit AMA on May 8, they premiered the video for the song "Sea of Love", based on Zvuki Mu's video for Grubiy Zakat.
 Trouble Will Find Me was released via 4AD Records on May 21, 2013.
 The album debuted with first week sales topping charts across the world, ranking No. 3 in the US, Canada, and the UK, among others.
 Following the release, the band embarked on a world tour in support of the album.
 Trouble Will Find Me earned a Best Alternative Album nomination in the 56th Annual Grammy Awards.
 Aaron Dessner has described the album as the first one the band "really enjoyed making."

 On February 28, 2013, they announced the upcoming release of a documentary chronicling the lead singer's brother Tom Berninger's journey of touring with the band.
 The film, titled Mistaken for Strangers, premiered at New York City's Tribeca Film Festival on April 17.
 Mistaken for Strangers has been described as "a funny, eccentric and finally deeply poignant depiction of art, family, self-sabotage and the prickly intricacies of brotherly love."
-The film was edited by Carin Besser, longtime songwriter for the band and Berninger's wife.
+The film was edited by Carin Besser, a longtime songwriter for the band and Berninger's wife.
 It had a theatrical release in theaters across the United States and Europe.
-The band additionally played several festivals in the summer of 2013, including The Boston Calling Music Festival in May, Bonnaroo in June, Bunbury Music Festival in Cincinnati, and major European festivals such as Roskilde Festival and Rock Werchter in July.
-They then returned to North America for Lollapalooza and Outside Lands Music and Arts Festival in August, St. Jerome's Laneway Festival in September, and Austin City Limits in October.
+The band additionally played several festivals in the summer of 2013, including The Boston Calling Music Festival in May 2013.
 That same year, they contributed the song "Lean" to the soundtrack for the film The Hunger Games: Catching Fire.